Buffalo Soldier tragedy of 1877: Day five

 July 30, just after 3:00 am, the men stumbled over an old wagon trail.
 After stumbling a way along the easier trail, Cooper stopped.
-Cooper then turned to Nolan and declared that this was the William R. Shater's 1875 wagon trail.
-It was a route that was between Double Lakes and Puna del Agua.
+Cooper then turned to Nolan and declared that this was Col. William R. Shafter's 1875 wagon trail.
+It was a route that was between Double Lakes and Punta del Agua.
 The men rejoiced with harsh shouts and they fired their weapons like it was the Fourth of July.
 Between 5:00 and 6:00 am, the half-dead soldiers staggered into Double Lakes to the water holes they had dug a week before.
 The men sent out for water came in last, they had gone over the trail without notice, and turned around when they heard the firing of the other men on the trail.
 The "thirsting time" was over for them.
-These 14 men had gone for over 86 hours without any water in the desert heat; amazingly, they had survived.
+These 14 men had gone for over 86 hours without any water in the High Plains heat; amazingly, they had survived.
 Nolan was not finished.
 He was missing men.
 After a rest, he sent out men with water to look for stragglers.
 They found some wandering horses that had been with the bison hunters.
 They made a diligent hunt for survivors, and recovered what supplies they could.
 Nolan was still missing men, and he feared many were dead.
 The men began to recover from their ordeal.

 On July 31 at about 11:00 am, Captain Phillip Lee, from Fort Griffin with Troop G, arrived at Double Lakes.
 He had heard on the 29th that Nolan had been at Double Lakes and he proceeded there.
 For many of the men, it was a reunion, and Nolan's men told of their ordeal.
 With Lee's assistance, patrols were sent out looking for the missing men.
 Other than recovering one man and several horses, nothing else was found.

 Most of the buffalo hunters proceeded to the site of present-day Lubbock, Texas, where they found much of their stolen stock.
 They learned that the Comanche Indians were returning to the reservation with Parker.
-Tafayo had already claimed his stock and a few others.
+Tafoya had already claimed his stock and a few others.
 The hunters later declared this was the last Comanche raid in Texas.
 The first of them would send out word about Nolan's lost command with the speculation that the Comanche had wiped them out.
 The story was sent east by telegraph, where it made headline news.